EOSArgentina/evolutiondex/wevotethefee/wevotethefee.contracts.md

 summary: 'Updates the fee value of a specific pair token'
 ---

-This actions executes the action changefee from evolutiondex with inputs {{pair_token}} and a fee value that is computed as the weighted median of the current votes in the corresponding fee table.
+This action executes the action changefee from evolutiondex with inputs {{pair_token}} and a fee value that is computed as the weighted median of the current votes in the corresponding fee table.
 The weights of the votes are the balances of the pair token of each voter.
+In the current version, it is always unnecessary to run this action, since it is automatically called by other actions.

 <h1 class="contract">onaddliquidity</h1>